akram/odh-dashboard/packages/gen-ai/bff/README.md

 - `AUTH_METHOD=user_token`: Enables token-based authentication
 - `AUTH_TOKEN_HEADER=Authorization`: Header name for the bearer token
 - `AUTH_TOKEN_PREFIX="Bearer "`: Token prefix format
+- `LLAMASTACK_DISTRIBUTION_NAME`: Default name for LlamaStack Distribution.
+Can be either an image URL (e.g., "quay.io/akram/llamastack:main") or a distribution name (e.g., "rh").
+If the value contains a slash (/), it's treated as an image URL; otherwise, it's treated as a distribution name.

 ### 3. Test the Endpoints